k3s-io/k3s/README.md

 Accessing cluster from outside
 -----------------------------

-Copy the file `/etc/rancher/k3s/k3s.yaml` on your machine located outside the cluster as `~/.kube/config`.
-Then edit it and replace
-"localhost" with the IP or name of the k3s server.
-Now you can use `kubectl` to manage your k3s cluster.
+Copy `/etc/rancher/k3s/k3s.yaml` on your machine located outside the cluster as `~/.kube/config`.
+Then replace "localhost" with the IP or name of your k3s server. `kubectl` can now manage your k3s cluster.

 Auto-deploying manifests
 ------------------------